Determination of the muon charge sign with the dipolar spectrometers of the OPERA experiment: Methodology

-it is therefore possible to identify reconstructed track segments that do not match.
-The more $\alpha_{1}$ differs from $\alpha_{2}$ the greater the possibility that one or both of the track segments are reconstructed in a inconsistent way yielding to a wrong muon sign determination.
+provides a measurement of the mismatch between the two reconstructed track segments.
+Large values of the mismatch between $\alpha_{1}$ and $\alpha_{2}$ indicate that one or both track segments are reconstructed with poor precision, in which case they may also be wrongly associated, yielding to a wrong muon sign determination.

-In the following a weight will be constructed which will guarantee that large angular deviations will result in a small weight.
-By this approach two orthogonal variable pairs were used ($\left(\alpha_{1}-\alpha_{2}\right)$ and $\Delta\phi$ ).
-In order to calculate both angles ($\alpha_{1}$ and $\alpha_{2}$) the second parameter of the track segment fit ($d_{0}$) has to be used, which is normally neglected for the charge sign determination (see appendix A).
+In the following a weight is constructed such that large angular mismatches result in a small weight.

-In order to weigh each measurement the $\Delta\left(\alpha\right)_{rel}$ distribution is fitted with a Voigtian which is a convolution of a Lorentzian and a Gaussian.
-Using the integral of the the fitted function the quality for the track reconstruction is given by
+The distribution of the reconstructed $\Delta\left(\alpha\right)_{rel}$ for 200,000 negative muons simulated following MC--I (see Section \ref{sec:Monte-Carlo}) is shown in Figure \ref{wp}.
+It has been fitted with a Voigtian distribution $V\left(x\right)$, the convolution of a Gaussian $G\left(x\right)$ and a Lorentzian $L\left(x\right)$ distribution,